boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/grid.md

 #### Horizontal grid lines

-You can enable or disable horizontal grid lines in the grid control. `This option is enabled by default.`
+You can enable or disable horizontal grid lines in the grid control. `This option is enabled by default`.

 #### Vertical grid lines

-You can enable or disable vertical lines in the grid control. `This option is enabled by default.`
+You can enable or disable vertical lines in the grid control. `This option is enabled by default`.

 #### Show Border